 Russell Wilson has to get more time in the pocket.
 He’s creative at eluding rushes but at 5’11 it’s probably not best that he’s on the run that much.
-Russell Okung is often hurt.
-It’s time to draft a solid tackle for insurance if nothing else.
+Either way, OT or WR this pick must help him.

 Round 2.
-Washington Redskins- Stephon Tuitt Notre Dame
+Washington Redskins- Stephon Tuitt DE Notre Dame

 Shanahan is gone.
 Whoever is the new coach will have tough decisions to make on this defense, mainly should they transition down to 4-3?
 This pick may change to a corner.